dereuromark/cakephp-ajax/README.md

 [![Total Downloads](https://poser.pugx.org/dereuromark/cakephp-ajax/d/total.svg)](https://packagist.org/packages/dereuromark/cakephp-ajax)
 [![Coding Standards](https://img.shields.io/badge/cs-PSR--2--R-yellow.svg)](https://github.com/php-fig-rectified/fig-rectified-standards)

-A CakePHP 3.x plugin that makes working with AJAX a piece of cake..
+A CakePHP plugin that makes working with AJAX a piece of cake..

+This branch is for **CakePHP 3.5+**.

 ## What is this plugin for?
 Basically DRY (Don't repeat yourself) and easy AJAX handling.